YueChengPeng/TECHIN510-lab1/README.md

 - Use Streamlit Framework to create a simple personal website
 - Use .gitignore to efficiently upload Python projects to GitHub (ignore the Virtual Environment)
 - Learned that hybrid of Markdown syntax and HTML can be used in `st.markdown()` command
+- Deploy GitHub applications via Azure

 ## Questions / Uncertainties

-- What if I want to make the profile picture round?
+- How to use a column layout while having customized margins/paddings? e.g. I want to increase the distance between the profile picture and self-intro paragraph
-- How to use a two column layout?